Quokka Fact File

 When feeding they begin by swallowing the food and not chewing it.
 At a later time they regurgitate the food as cud and then chew it.
 They have a ruminant like digestive system which is similar to that of a sheep.

 Quokkas need low amounts of water to function and at times will go for months without a drink.

 Quokkas have a very limited distribution in Australia.
-Most of the population exists on Bald and Rottnest islands.
+Most of the population exists on Bald and Rottnest islands off the coast of Western Australia.
 There is also a mainland colony in the Two Peoples Bay Nature Reserve.

-At 1 year of age the baby becomes sexually mature.
+At 1 year of age the young quokka becomes sexually mature.